Ching (Qing) Dynasty 1644 AD to 1911 AD

 Capital City: First Xi'an in Shaanxi Province , later moved to LuoYang, on the Yellow River in current day Henan Province.

 Achievements: In the End the State of Shang was subjected by the neighboring Zhou State, a former client state of the Shang on it's North-Western Border.
-The Last Shang King, allegedly a cruel and wicked Ruler with a favorite concubine to match his character was beheaded at their Capital in current day Shaanxi Province.
-The Zhou would go on to expand their state eastwards to include territories in today's Hebei Province and south-ward to reach the Yangtse River Valley (Chang Jiang He).
+The Last Shang King, allegedly a cruel and wicked Ruler with a favorite concubine to match his character was beheaded at their Capital near Xi'An in current day Shaanxi Province.
+The Zhou would go on to expand their state eastwards to include territories in today's Hebei Province and south-ward to reach the Yangtze River Valley (Chang Jiang He).
 During the Rule of Chou the first round copper coins, with square holes in the middle for the use of putting them on a string to carry around, appeared.

 Ch'in Dynasty 221 BC to 206 BC